Gut feeling: probiotics with sertraline in primary care depression

 Informed consent will be obtained through face-to-face discussions, highlighting potential side effects and ensuring the right to withdraw at any time without compromising clinical care.
 The participant’s GP will be informed of their involvement in the study, in case it affects their care.
 Confidentiality will be maintained through anonymisation, with physical documentation stored securely and digital data encrypted.

 The overall burden of participation will be 5 visits over 14 weeks.
-Changes in depression symptoms will be assessed using two widely used mental health questionnaires, the Hamilton Depression scale and the Patient Health Questionnaire.
-Blood markers related to inflammation (hs C-reactive protein) and metabolism (lipid or fat levels) will also be examined, along with the validated gastrointestinal symptom rating scale (GSRS) to monitor bowel symptoms.
-Depression and heart health can have an influence on the level of these markers and bowel symptoms.
+Preliminary changes in quality of life will be assessed using two validated questionnaires: WHOQOL-BREF and the QLDS at baseline week 2 and at endpoint week 14.
+Blood markers related to inflammation (hs C-reactive protein) and metabolism (lipid or fat levels) will also be examined, along with the validated mental health questionnaires, the Hamilton Depression scale, the Patient Health Questionnaire and the Gastrointestinal Symptom Rating Scale (GSRS).
+Depression and heart health can affect quality of life, mood, and bowel symptoms, as well as influence levels of certain blood markers.

-Visit 1: Check eligibility and consent. £20 participation voucher will be offered at completion.
+Visit 1: Check eligibility and consent.
+A £20 participation voucher will be offered at completion.

 Visit 2: Randomisation, confirm consent, answer questionnaires with a psychologist and have bloods, BP and BMI taken.
 Participants will be issued a code to collect the liquid drink.